foundryvtt-starfinder/foundryvtt-starfinder/changelist.md

 ## Bugfixes and small improvements
 * Added a lot of Tech Revolution items to the items compendium.
 Thanks Iankid!
 * Added a tooltip to Pack Size in item details, explaining what it does.
+* Added a tooltip to NPC CR value.
 * Added roll and damage notes to item actions.
 This is helpful for reminders on your attacks or damage rolls, for example, in case a specific damage type ignores DR, etc.
 * Augmentations now have to be equipped specifically before the modifiers apply.
 This way you can now carry augmentations in your inventory without them automatically functioning.
 * Fixed a minor issue with css styling in preparation of Foundry v0.9.